logo

 Letter

-Around three months before your Home Care Package is due to start, you'll receive the Get Ready Letter.
+Around three months before your Support at Home is due to start, you'll receive the Get Ready Letter.
 This is a reminder to start planning the services you might need later!
 Most people need help with gardening, cleaning, and nursing, but there are many more services to choose from.
 Click here to learn more about the services.

-When you receive a government-funded Home Care Package, you need to complete an Income Assessment.
-This helps determine whether you'll need to contribute to the cost of your support services.
-These contributions are known as Income Tested Fees (ITFs).
+When you receive a government-funded Support at Home packages, you need to complete an Income Assessment.
+This helps determine how much you'll need to contribute to the cost of your support services.
+These contributions are known as Client Contributions

 Now is a good time to complete your assessment.
-We've put together information about ITFs to help you understand how it works and what to expect.
+Read more here help you understand how it works and what to expect.

 This letter contains a breakdown of your budgets and outlines all the fees you'll be required to pay with the services you've chosen for your plan.